 - dark-green leafy vegetables, such as watercress and curly kale

-To ensure you have a healthy, well-balanced diet, include foods from all the major food groups in your diet.
+To ensure a healthy, well-balanced diet, include foods from all major food groups in your diet.
 If you have iron deficiency anaemia, eat plenty of iron-rich foods, such as those listed above.

 - tea and coffee

 - calcium, found in dairy products such as milk